is divided administratively into two areas:

 General Notes and Advice on London for Visitors

 - The architecture has a tendency to change very rapidly, up to Hong Kong levels in some places.
-London wasn't developed to any sort of coherent plan, swallowed up other towns suffered two acts of largely random destruction (the Great Fire of 1666 and the Blitz during World War II), plus lacks the grid system of US cities.
+London wasn't developed to any sort of coherent plan, swallowed up other towns, suffered two acts of largely random destruction (the Great Fire of 1666 and the Blitz during World War II), plus lacks the grid system of US cities, leading to it resembling a rabbit's warren.

-- There's a lot of parks out there, including in the centre of town.
+- There's a lot of parks out there, including in the centre of town, notable examples of latter including Battersea Park and Hyde Park.

 - The mainline railways generally terminate on the edge of the city centre.
 The only exception is the Thameslink route, and soon Crossrail.